3 simple steps to lose weight as fast as possible. Read now

 The raw food diet has been around since the 1800s but has recently surged in popularity.

-Its supporters believe that mainly consuming raw foods is ideal for human health and has many benefits, including weight loss and better overall health.
+Its supporters believe that mainly consuming raw foods is ideal for human health and offers many benefits, including weight loss and better overall health.

 However, health experts warn that eating a primarily raw diet may lead to adverse health consequences.

-This article reviews the good and bad of the raw food diet and how it works.
+This article reviews the pros and cons of the raw food diet and how it works.

 In this article